-Rom 2:13 For it is not those who hear the Law who are righteous in Yah’s sight, but it is those who obey the Law who will be declared righteous.
+Rom 2:13 For it is not those who hear the Law who are righteous in the Father’s sight, but it is those who obey the Law who will be declared righteous.

-Rom 7:22 For in my inner being I delight in Yah’s Law.
+Rom 7:22 For in my inner being I delight in the Father’s Law.

 Rom 7:12 So then, the Law is holy, and the Commandment is holy, righteous and good.

 Note Paul refers to the Law, and the Commandment as separate here.
 A common Paulism.
 Well, either Paul is a screwball who can't make up his mind, or christians are missing something... something serious.
 Is there more support for the Law?

-Rev 12:17 So the dragon was enraged with the woman, and went off to make war with the rest of her children, who keep the Commandments of Yah and hold to the testimony of Messiah.
+Rev 12:17 So the dragon was enraged with the woman, and went off to make war with the rest of her children, who keep the Commandments of the Father and hold to the testimony of Messiah.

-Rev 14:12 Here is the patience of the saints: here are they that keep the Commandments of Yah, and the faith of Messiah.
+Rev 14:12 Here is the patience of the saints: here are they that keep the Commandments of the Father, and the faith of Messiah.

 John 8:10-11 Then Messiah straightened up and asked her, “Woman, where are your accusers?
 Has no one condemned you?”
 “No one, Teacher,” she answered.
 “Neither do I condemn you, Messiah declared.
 “Now” go AND SIN NO MORE.

-Salvation comes through Messiah because He is the Gateway through which we come into covenant with the Father to receive His Spirit (the resurrection), and SIN NO MORE.
+Salvation comes through Messiah because He is the Gateway through which we come BACK into covenant with the Father to receive His Spirit (the resurrection), and SIN NO MORE.
 Messiah atoned for our sin, to allow us back into Covenant.
 Many tried to keep the Law outside of Covenant, but they could not receive salvation until their sins had been atoned for.
 Many did so perfectly (Luke 1:5-6).
-The sin sacrifice of animals was part of the old Covenant which was made void in the sacrifice of Messiah.
+The sin sacrifice of animals was part of the original Covenant which was made void in the sacrifice of Messiah.
 Now we must sacrifice ourselves just as Messiah showed us.
 This is a higher standard.
 Those who sacrifice themselves, do so in absolute obedience to the Father's will/Word.
 This is what it means to believe in Messiah.